 Recommendations will be included for custody and visitation arrangements.
 The evaluator may also recommend individual or group counseling, procedures parents should use to resolve future conflicts and whether major decisions regarding the children should be made jointly or by only one parent.

 The evaluation should be reviewed carefully with your attorney.
 Though judges are not bound to follow an evaluator's recommendations, the report is usually given great weight by the court and is often decisive when courts are required to make judgments regarding custody matters.
 Whenever custody or visitation issues are involved, consultation with an experienced family attorney is recommended to help ensure parental rights are protected.
-If you have any questions concerning a custody evaluation, call the Law Offices of Peter Van Aulen at (201) 845-7400 for free consultation.
+If you have any questions concerning a custody evaluation, call the Law Offices of Peter Van Aulen at (201) 845-7400 for consultation.